 If you only use your kayak for recreational fishing, a pedal drive is certainly not necessary so don’t worry about selling your car to upgrade it.
 Just concentrate on selecting a high-quality kayak and spend your time learning to paddle effectively.

 However, if you will rely on your kayak for food or income, a strong argument can be made for purchasing a pedal-powered model.

-Not only will you be able to fish without using your hands to control your kayak, but you’ll also probably enjoy using your legs – which are among the biggest muscles in your body – to propel your craft, rather than your arms, shoulders and back, which have much smaller muscles.
+Not only can you fish without using your hands to control your kayak, but you can also enjoy using your legs – which are among the biggest muscles in your body – to propel your craft, rather than your arms, shoulders and back which have much smaller muscles.

 Accordingly, pedal driven kayaks are best suited for deep, open waters, while paddle-operated kayaks are preferable for those fishing in shallow waters or those with a litany of submerged objects.

-Most often, beginners are best served by selecting a paddle-propelled kayak for their first purchase.
+Beginners are usually best served by selecting a paddle-propelled kayak for their first purchase.

 Plus, all kayakers must master sound paddle technique.
 This is not only a safety issue – you don’t want to have your pedal system fail while you’re two miles out to sea – it is an angling issue.

 You need to be able to place your kayak exactly where you want it to maximize your fishing success.
-You may like pedaling from one part of a lake to another quickly and easily, but you’ll probably need to use your paddles to fine tune your positioning.
+You may like pedaling from one part of a lake to another quickly and easily but you probably need to use your paddles to fine tune your positioning.